yhuang912/idris2-tutorial/src/Tutorial/Functor.md

   function has no visible effect.

 * `[| f . g |] <*> v = f <*> (g <*> v)`:
-  I must not matter, whether we compose our functions first and then apply them, or whether we apply our functions first and then compose them.
+  It should not matter, whether we compose our functions first and then apply them, or whether we apply our functions first and then compose them.